kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ## Proposal

 This KEP proposes using an `Accept` header parameter (`drop=metadata.managedFields`) to allow clients to opt-out of receiving `metadata.managedFields` in API responses.
-When the API server receives a request with this parameter, it uses an alternate serializer that skips `managedFields` during encoding.
-This is implemented as a new serializer mode with a distinct `runtime.Identifier`, which allows the watch cache's `cachingObject` to naturally cache both the full and stripped serialized forms as separate entries without any changes to the watch cache itself.
+When the API server receives a request with this parameter, it strips `managedFields` from the object before encoding.
+The watch encoder uses a distinct `runtime.Identifier` for the stripped form, which allows the watch cache's `cachingObject` to naturally cache both the full and stripped serialized forms as separate entries without any changes to the watch cache itself.

 ### User Stories